KitRifty/slender-fortress/README.md

 A modification of Team Fortress 2 based on the game Slender: The Eight Pages.

 Wiki, installation instructions, and more located here: https://github.com/KitRifty/slender-fortress/wiki

+Note: Every versions here are unoficial, and created only for fix bugs and improve Slender Fortress.